JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 Intuitively, we would expect the solar radiation to lead and load to lag.
 The $Y_t$ temperature follows $Phi_(s \, t)$ showing some cool-down period, once solar radiation dropped, hence a slower decay in temperature.
 Outdoor temperature $T_(a \, t)$ not only follows the solar radiation, hence daily 24h seasonality, but also exhibits a longer period seasonality, which could be climate and wheather effects.

+Physically, we can actually deduce a lot from just outdoor temperature and solar radiation cycles, especially the uninterrupted (unclouded) ones.
+When inspecting the graph, we can deduce about 17h of daylight, which excludes locations betwee $approx plus.minus 54$ degrees N/S.

 /*
-Overall, we can actually deduce a lot from just outdoor temperature and solar radiation cycles, especially the uninterrupted (unclouded) ones.
-When inspecting the graph, we can deduce about 17h of daylight, which excludes locations betwee $approx plus.minus 54$ degrees N/S.
 In the southern-hemisphere there is only \'Tierra de Fuego\' the southern cape of Latin America that is still land-mass, but it does not match the temperature profile (as even in summer, for the long daylight hours, it has max. temperatures of about 8 degrees Celsius).
 One could possible match the outdoor temperature with weather data to deduce a more accurate location.
 */